Bel Priestley: Career

 Priestley began her career on the social media platforms YouTube and TikTok, where she documented her gender transition and made makeup and beauty videos.
 By the time she was nineteen years old, she amassed a TikTok following of over 1.5 million people.
 She was one of the first openly transgender British women creators on TikTok.
 On Instagram, she had over 130,000 followers by 2023.
 On YouTube, she garnered 43,000 followers.

 In November 2022, Netflix announced that Priestley would play the role of Naomi Russell in the second season of the British coming-of-age romantic comedy drama series Heartstopper.
 The second season aired on 3 August 2023.
 She was the second transgender woman to appear in the show, following her co-star Yasmin Finney who plays Elle Argent.

 She is signed with Margravine Management.

 In March 2023, Priestly partnered with ASOS and appeared on their Out & Out series for Transgender Day of Visibility.
 In April of that same year, she joined the Paramount audience-led initiative Generation Change, focused on empowering women.

 She was featured on the cover, and in an editorial, of Bricks Magazine in June 2023.
-She also appeared on the cover, alongside her Heartstopper co-star Ash Self, of Attitude; and on the cover of Glamour UKs Women of the Year with eight other transgender models.
+That same year, she also appeared on the cover, alongside her Heartstopper co-star Ash Self, of Attitude.
+In 2025, Priesley was featured on the cover of Glamour UKs Women of the Year alongside Munroe Bergdorf, Ceval Omar, Danielle St James, Maxine Heron, Munya, Taira, Mya Mehmi, and Shon Faye.